Azure/bicep-types-az/generated/netapp/microsoft.netapp/2022-01-01/types.md

 ## LdapSearchScopeOpt
 ### Properties
-* **groupDN**: string: This specifies the group DN, which overrides the base DN for group lookups.
+* **groupDN**: string {maxLength: 255}: This specifies the group DN, which overrides the base DN for group lookups.
-* **groupMembershipFilter**: string: This specifies the custom LDAP search filter to be used when looking up group membership from LDAP server.
+* **groupMembershipFilter**: string {maxLength: 255}: This specifies the custom LDAP search filter to be used when looking up group membership from LDAP server.
-* **userDN**: string: This specifies the user DN, which overrides the base DN for user lookups.
+* **userDN**: string {maxLength: 255}: This specifies the user DN, which overrides the base DN for user lookups.

 ## ListReplications
 ### Properties